-below.
-You will need your University of Memphis e-mail account and password to log-in.
+Your University of Memphis e-mail account and password are required to log-in.

 - The FAFSA (Free Application for Federal Student Aid) - preferred;

 - A valid state issued driver’s license or photo identification license (except for Utah and New Mexico);

 - An official birth certificate issued by a US state, jurisdiction or territory, except for Puerto Rican birth certificates issued before July 1, 2010;

 - A US government-issued certified birth certificate;

 - A valid, unexpired US passport;

 - A US certificate of birth abroad (DS-1350 or FS-545);

 - A report of birth abroad of a citizen of the US (FS-240);

 - A certificate of citizenship (N560 or N561);